-The problem of proving the completeness of this axiom system turned out to be rather hard: Kozen presented a proof only for a fragment of the μ -calculus, which he called the aconjunctive fragment, and the completeness problem for the full language remained open for more than a decade until it was finally solved by Walukiewicz in [72] - in the sequel we shall refer to the extended journal publication [73].
+The problem of proving the completeness of this axiom system turned out to be rather hard: Kozen presented a proof only for a fragment of the μ -calculus, which he called the aconjunctive fragment, and the completeness problem for the full language remained open for more than a decade.
+After proving the completeness of a different axiomatization, where the induction rule was replaced with a somewhat less elegant derivation rule [71], Walukiewicz finally provided a positive solution to the completeness question of Kozen's system for the full language [72] - in the sequel we shall refer to the extended journal publication [73].